danfis/libccd/doc/compile-and-install.rst

 2. Using Autotools
 -------------------
-libccd also contains support for autotools:
+libccddbl also contains support for autotools:
 Generate configure script etc.:

 .. code-block:: bash